-At 31 December 2022, this income statement item was measured by reference to the agreement that Deutsche Bank S.p.A. and Zurich Insurance Company Ltd reached in August 2021 under which Zurich Italia acquired Deutsche Bank's network of financial advisors in Italy, a sale that took place on 17 October 2022.
+At 31 December 2022, this Income Statement item was valued with reference to the agreement that Deutsche Bank S.p.A. and Zurich Insurance Company Ltd had reached in August 2021, on the basis of which Zurich Italia acquired the network of financial advisors of Deutsche Bank in Italy, a sale completed in October 2022.